Kalin-Konstantinov/react-project/README.md

 ### dependencies

-This is an front-end application that depends on back-end API which documentation can be found [Here](https://github.com/Kalin-Konstantinov/server.git)
+This is a front-end application that depends on the back-end API, whose documentation can be found [Here](https://github.com/Kalin-Konstantinov/server.git).

+### start the application

+To start the application, you can use the start script by typing ***npm start*** in the project console.